 Rather than asking retributive questions such as 'What rule was broken?', 'How much was it broken by?', and then, 'What should the consequences [for the individual] be?', the restorative approach starts with three very different questions.

-1. Who has been impacted (including the staff member most proximal to the event)? - 2.
+- 1. Who has been impacted (including the staff member most proximal to the event)? - 2.
 What are their needs? - 3.
 Who bears the responsibility of meeting those needs?

 This approach doesn't guarantee that learning takes place, but it creates the conditions for learning, by addressing psychological, emotional and other impacts first after an event.
 By doing so, it maximises the chances of rich information being shared about what happened and how it happened, and allows an open dialogue to take place about learning.
 Accountability is distinct from blame, and is forward-looking.
 Everyone involved is accountable for learning and improving based on what is learned.
 When employees feel safe after an event, both psychologically and in terms of their job security, they are more likely to open up and share valuable insights to help us learn.
-This has certainly occurred within our organisation. conversations, meetings, documentation and training, to evolve the language used to describe safety and operational work from one that was viewed as negative and blame-focused, to one that was neutral and learningfocused: investigation became learning review, interview At the core of the organisation's evolution was a focus on changing "KAD's restorative just culture language.
-Phase 1 of Next Platform focuses on restoring trust, focused on 'Changing the Conversation'. confidence and accountability This meant a systematic and concerted after an undesired event." effort, through formal and informal became conversation, non-compliance became variation, cause became influence.
-Behind this strategy was the idea that words create worlds: people attach meaning to words and phrases, and over time they can develop negative and unproductive meanings.
-In order to evolve our safety approach, we had to start with the words we used and how we talked about safety towards a more positive, supporting and caring approach.
-What were the difficulties?
+This has certainly occurred within our organisation.

+At the core of the organisation's evolution was a focus on changing language.
+Phase 1 of Next Platform focused on 'Changing the Conversation'.
+This meant a systematic and concerted effort, through formal and informal conversations, meetings, documentation and training, to evolve the language used to describe safety and operational work from one that was viewed as negative and blame-focused, to one that was neutral and learningfocused: investigation became learning review, interview confidence and accountability focuses on restoring trust, after an undesired event."